superseriousbusiness/gotosocial/docs/configuration/storage.md

+#### For Data migration from local storage to AWS s3 bucket in case of running instance. (not required if you are starting fresh)
-#### Push the existing data to s3 bucket (s3cmd command included other commands can be of simmilar nature)
+(s3cmd command included other commands can be of simmilar nature)
 ```
 s3cmd sync --add-header="Cache-Control:public, max-age=315576000, immutable" ./ s3://<bucket name>
 ```